kseinitzer/qconan/readme.md

 The existing infrastructure should be reused as efficient as possible.
 For example  OsSpecificAspects::pathListSeparator(OsType) and HostOsInfo::hostOs()

+## Help

+Configuration options can be provided by the qconan.ini file placed beside the project file.
+The following settings can be taken:

+ - global/path
+ - global/installFlags

+All fields are optional.
+If the path key is given, the value is interpreted as the path to the conanfile.py.
+If the key is not used the plugin tries to find a conanfile.py on the same level as the root project and one level above.
+If the installFlags key is given the value will be added to every conan install command.

 ## Features

 This section lists some top-level ideas on how to simplify the conan usage on a feature level.